ddpie/unity-strands-agent/README.md

 ## English Version

-Unity Strands Agent is a powerful AI development assistant that seamlessly integrates AWS's open-source [Strands Agents SDK](https://strandsagents.com/latest/) into the Unity Editor.
-Built with deep understanding of Unity project structures and development patterns, this plugin provides intelligent code generation, problem-solving, and development suggestions. **Through support for the Model Context Protocol (MCP), it can be flexibly paired with [mcp-unity](https://github.com/CoderGamester/mcp-unity) or other Unity MCP plugins** to enable direct Unity Editor operations, significantly boosting development efficiency.
+Unity Strands Agent is a friendly and accessible AI assistant that seamlessly integrates AWS's open-source [Strands Agents SDK](https://strandsagents.com/latest/) into the Unity Editor.
+Built with deep understanding of Unity project structures and workflows, this plugin helps you learn Unity, solve problems, and understand project organization through natural language conversations. **Through support for the Model Context Protocol (MCP), it can be flexibly paired with [mcp-unity](https://github.com/CoderGamester/mcp-unity) or other Unity MCP plugins** to make Unity development approachable and significantly lower the learning curve.

 ## Core Implementation